barryclark/jekyll-now/_posts/2018-06-20-june-2018-blog-statistics.md

 Finally, although I haven't done it yet, I'll be removing the StumbleUpon share/stumble social media button.
 StumbleUpon is closing down at the end of the month.
 It's being effectively replaced by [Mix](https://mix.com).
 I do have a [Mix profile](https://mix.com/joehx) and might add a Mix share button to replace the StumbleUpon button.

-If you want to view the previous months' statistic reports, click on of the following links:
+If you want to view the previous months' statistic reports, click on one of the following links:

 * [January 2018 Blog Statistics](http://hendrixjoseph.github.io/january-2018-blog-statistics/)
 * [February 2018 Blog Statistics](http://hendrixjoseph.github.io/february-2018-blog-statistics/)